post2amitsaini/SwiftUIConcurrencyWithAsyncAwait/README.md

 This method showcases Swift's new concurrency features with async/await.
 It asynchronously downloads the image data and processes the response in a more synchronous-looking fashion.
 Errors are thrown in case of issues during the download.

+### Task and .task